 Classroom Management in Resource is the responsibility of the Resource Teacher.
-Fort Bend ISD's Student Ownership of Behavior Framework is the district-wide model for classroom management and should be implemented throughout the school day.
-Positive community relationship building should be established at the start of the school year with input from members of the classroom (i.e., Respect Agreements) and reinforced daily through positive interactions.
-Classroom expectations (e.g., rules, routines, procedures, and behavior expectations are derived from these discussions and should be modeled by teaching staff.
-These collaborative agreements and established classroom procedures should be posted in the classroom, visible for all students to see.
+The Resource teacher should implement the current district-wide classroom management model, or an approved campus-based model, when developing classroom management goals and expectations.
+Resource classroom expectations (e.g., rules, routines, procedures, and behavior expectations) should be modeled by special education staff.
+Students who are in Resource should be taught the rules and procedures for the Resource classroom, along with the consequences and rewards for behavior.
+The rules and procedures should be visibly posted in the classroom for all students to see.
 In addition, Resource teachers should consistently implement supports and systems outlined in behavior intervention plans (BIPs) for those students with behavioral challenges.